 Basic-level emergency technicians administer most of the pre-hospital emergency life-support and medical care, according to the U.S. Department of Transportation.
 This means the technician first needs to be able to correctly assess the condition of the patient and the extent of his or her injuries, and then give appropriate care.
 The technician must also be able to move the patient in a manner that prevents further injury and causes no unnecessary discomfort to the patient.
+Thus, before an individual can start their career as a basic-level emergency technicians they require an EMT-Basic certification.

 The National Highway Transportation Safety Association (NHTSA) approves coursework for EMT-B programs nationwide (www.nhtsa.gov).
-Coursework in the EMT-B course develops emergency medical competencies, including assessment and management of trauma and medical patients, spinal immobilization of a seated or prone patient, shock management and mouth-to-mouth resuscitation with and without supplemental oxygen.
+Coursework in the EMT-B course develops emergency medical competencies, including assessment and management of trauma and medical patients, spinal immobilization of a seated or prone patient, shock management, and mouth-to-mouth resuscitation with and without supplemental oxygen.
 In addition to an advanced airway elective, the approved EMT-B curriculum has 46 core lessons in seven modules:

 - Patient assessment